Financial New Year's Resolutions to Achieve Your 2023 Goals

 Keep your emergency fund in a liquid, low-risk account

 If an emergency strikes, you’ll need access to your cash fast.
 So make sure you don’t lock it into a fixed-term product, even if that product offers high interest rates.
 Instead, keep your cash in a separate high-interest savings account, or consider an ultra-low-risk cash management portfolio, such as StashAway Simple™.
-It’s free (0.15% p.a. from 1 July 2023), and there are no conditions you have to meet to get the projected rate.
+There are no conditions you have to meet to get the projected rate (The projected rate is always net of fees ).

 Refresh your financial goals